htrgouvea/research/README.md

 ### Contribution

 - Your contributions and suggestions are heartily ♥ welcome.
-[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/GouveaHeitor/gouveaheitor.github.io/issues)  and for security issues see here the [security policy.](./SECURITY.md) (✿ ◕‿◕)
+[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/GouveaHeitor/gouveaheitor.github.io/issues) and for security issues, see here the [security policy.](./SECURITY.md) (✿ ◕‿◕)

 ---